Charni Road

-Charni Road (Marathi pronunciation: [t͡ʃəɾniː ɾoːɖ]) is a neighbourhood in the southern part of Mumbai.
+Charni Road (Marathi pronunciation: [t͡ʃəɾniː ɾoːɖ]) is a neighbourhood in South Mumbai, Maharashtra.
 It is served by Charni Road railway station.

+Geography and Location

+Charni Road is strategically located along the western coastline of Mumbai.
+It is bordered by Girgaon to the north, Marine Drive to the west, and Kalbadevi to the east.
+The locality enjoys excellent connectivity due to its central position in South Mumbai.
+Near the station there is a Muslim cemetery and a municipal crematorium; Chandanwadi.
+Built in 1951, it is India's oldest aquarium is situated here and is named after Parsi entrepreneur DB Taraporewala, who provided funds for its development.

 History

-It is believed that when the British Government raised a grazing tax on people bringing their cattle to graze on the grass at the Azad Maidan, Jamshedjee Jeejeebhoy purchased the grasslands near Thakurdwar out of his own funds and opened those grounds to the locals to graze their cattle for free.
+It is believed that when the British Government raised a grazing tax on people bringing their cattle to graze on the grass at the Azad Maidan, Jamshedjee Jeejeebhoy purchased the grasslands near Thakurdwar out of his funds and opened those grounds to the locals to graze their cattle for free.
 As the Marathi word for grazing is "charne", the area came to be known as Charni ... and thence, the road beside it, as the Charni Road.
 According to another source, the word is a corruption of "Chendni", a locality in the Thane-Koliwada area.
-Many people originally from Chendni migrated to south Mumbai to the area which is known today as Charni Road.
+Many people originally from Chendni migrated to South Mumbai to the area which is known today as Charni Road.

-In 1884, Sir Adamji Peerbhoy (1845–1913), a well-known philanthropist from Mumbai, India, built several properties (a Bohra kabrastan (cemetery/burial ground), Masjid, Sanatorium and Amanbai Charitable Hospital later known as Saifee Hospital on Charni Road opposite the railway station.
+In 1884, Sir Adamji Peerbhoy (1845–1913), a well-known philanthropist from Mumbai, India, built several properties (a Bohra kabrastan (cemetery/burial ground), Masjid, Sanatorium, and Amanbai Charitable Hospital later known as Saifee Hospital on Charni Road opposite the railway station.
 He wanted to provide a safe haven for the travellers, poor, or needy to rest, use the masjid for prayers, or the hospital if they needed it.
 After Sir Adamjee Peerbhoy's death, his grandson Akbar, against the wishes of the family, converted the properties into a trust.
 The family resisted the change, but Akbar had a lot of influence.